alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Montgomery, Alabama 36103–5625

 Both government websites and organizations may offer divorce and marriage records.
-Similarly, third party public record websites can also provide these types of records.
-But because third party organizations are not operated or sponsored by the government, record availability may vary.
-Further, marriage and divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.
+Similarly, third-party public record websites can provide these types of records.
+However, because third-party organizations are not operated or sponsored by the government, record availability may vary.
+Further, marriage and divorce records are considered highly private and are often sealed, meaning the availability of these types of records cannot be guaranteed.

 disclaimer